szywind/DeepFaceLivePractice/README.md

 ## Minimum system requirements

-any DirectX12 compatible graphics card
+any DirectX12-compatible videocard or NVIDIA GTX 750+

 Modern CPU with AVX instructions